Qwil has been designed with one important goal in mind: for you to be able to communicate safely and securely with external clients.

 Bring your clients into the conversation by creating a chat to discuss a specific topic, think of it like an organised email thread where all important information is kept in a single conversation.

 How to do it:

-- Create chat dedicated to a specific topic and invite your client to the chat thread.
+- Create a chat dedicated to a specific topic, then invite your client to the chat thread.

 - If this was the first chat with your client, you could for example write a small introduction that includes a warm welcome and explain how you will be using Qwil to communicate:

 - If you were to do a FX transaction or transfer, name the chat thread accordingly.
 This will make it easier to search and also invite new participants.
 We have provided common use cases here.

 - You may also have one for General chat which is ongoing.
 A chat thread can be renamed at any time.

 - And just start chatting (which will activate the thread)!

 - Remember, you can always archive conversations to remove them from your chat list.